-At the beginning of April my awesome FreeNAS server started to report warnings on one of my 8 3TB hard drives.
+At the beginning of April, my awesome FreeNAS server started to report warnings on one of my 8 3TB hard drives.
+I replaced it with a new WD red drive because it is supposed to be a NAS-specific drive and not an SMR drive.

 So, I went to my local hard drive pusher and got myself a brand new WD 3TB red drive as most of the hard drives in the server are WD red drives.
 When I got the drive in my hand I clearly remember thinking that it was notably thinner and lighter than my old 3TB drives.
 But I did not think much of it at the time.